 Finally, through this test, I was reminded that, although it goes without saying, when choosing a sleeping bag, heat retention performance is the most important thing.
 If a sleeping bag doesn't keep you warm, all other features are useless.
 After determining the temperature range that suits your needs, it's best to choose a bag while being mindful of the compromises and priorities you're willing to make, such as lightness, compactness, comfort, and other small features and parts.
 It's not a cheap purchase, so you want to choose carefully.
 I hope this test will be helpful when choosing your sleeping bag

-- Warm your body from the core with the perfect sleeping bag (sleeping bag) - How to choose and 8 recommended items -
+- Stay warm from the inside out with the perfect sleeping bag – How to choose and 8 recommendations

-- How to choose a winter sleeping bag (sleeping bag) to make your winter tent comfortable and 8 recommended ones
+- How to choose a winter sleeping bag for a comfortable winter tent stay in the mountains and our top 8 recommendations

-- What to throw away and what to take?
-How to choose the best sleeping pad (mat) and 3 recommended pieces
+- What to throw away and what to keep?
+How to choose the best sleeping pad (mat) and our three recommendations

 TAC